EpCAM-independent labelling and isolation of circulating tumor cells in breast cancer

 Figure 4 shows the aberrations of the genomic DNA providing the evidence that these cells are derived from breast cancer.

-The neCTC-BC-Kit is able to synergistically detect and capture CTCs in blood of breast cancer patients with a wide range of EpCAM expression and enables the isolation and analysis of CTCs with different EpCAM-expression levels from the same patient’s blood sample.
+The neCTC-BC-Kit is able to synergistically detect and capture CTCs in blood of breast cancer patients with a wide range of EpCAM expression from a high level up to EpCAM free and enables the isolation and analysis of CTCs with different EpCAM-expression levels from the same patient’s blood sample.

 The neCTC-BC-Kit can be provided utilizing various sorts of magnetic beads or ferrofluids enabling its use for applications using hand held magnets or in automated CTC isolation systems.
 The antibodies will be provided as separate mix in order to enable direct and indirect cell capture .
 Optionally control samples with exact numbers of EpCAM-positive and EpCAM-negative breast cancer cell lines can be provided in order to verify capture efficiency.